SSharath-Kumar/cs5293sp22-project1/README.md

 *input: string (file data to be passed as a string)*

-Using spacy on the data from the input file, <>
-All entities with the labels GPE and LOC are redacted using replace.
+Using spacy tokenized the data from the input file and all entities with the labels GEP and LOC are redacted using replace.

 ## **--CONCEPT**